cassetti/cassetti/README.md

 Heya.
 I'm Void.
-Autistic chronically ill system.
+Autistic mentally & chronically ill system.

 Just some info first so you can hide me and curate your experience if necessary:
 I don't care about ship discourse in any way but I'm very uncomfortable with lolisho and zoophilia/bestiality.